Pupil Premium Report 2019

 The progress of all pupils, including pupils identified as being vulnerable (SEND, FSM, EAL, LAC) is rigorously and regularly tracked.
 Regular Pupil Progress meetings between teachers and the Headteacher focus specifically on the progress of vulnerable pupils.
 Actions and interventions are agreed and the impact of these assessed termly.
 The staff, including the SENCO, work closely together on planning the provision for vulnerable pupils and monitor the impact of all interventions.

-In 2016-17 the total amount of Pupil Premium Funding allocated to St Mary’s is £1320.00 The funding will be used to fund or contribute towards the funding of:
+In 2019-20 the total amount of Pupil Premium Funding allocated to St Mary’s will be £1320.00 The funding will be used to fund or contribute towards the funding of: